-A child enters into the human race with an unlimited capacity for growth and an unquenchable desire to learn.
-It is the goal of the Saul Spielberg Early Childhood Center to stimulate the development of a creative, questioning, self-directing individual.
+Rooted in our deeply-held belief that a child enters into the human race with unlimited potential, capacity for growth and an unquenchable desire to learn, the Saul Spielberg Early Childhood Center strives to stimulate the development of a creative, questioning, self-directing individual.

 The individual growth goals are as follows and should enable the child to: